Chris Froome: Early life and amateur career

-After finishing primary school at the Banda School in Nairobi, Froome moved to South Africa as a 14-year-old to attend St. Andrew's School, a publicly funded school in Bloemfontein and St John's College, a boarding independent school in Johannesburg.
+After finishing primary school at the Banda School in Nairobi, Froome moved to South Africa with his father as a 14-year-old to attend St. Andrew's School, a publicly funded school in Bloemfontein and St John's College, a boarding independent school in Johannesburg.
 Froome attended St John's alongside South African-born Scott Spedding, who went on to a professional rugby union career including playing internationally for France.
 Whilst in South Africa he was the school's cycling captain and kept in contact with Kinjah.
 He then studied economics for two years at the University of Johannesburg.
 In South Africa Froome started to participate in road cycling.
 On one of his school holidays, his home club gifted him with a second-hand yellow jersey.
 Being unaware of the Tour de France, he failed to see the significance.

 It was not until he was 22 that he turned professional.
 Froome started road racing in South Africa, specialising as a climber.
 Froome competed for Kenya in the road time trial and the road race at the 2006 Commonwealth Games in Melbourne, where he finished 17th and 25th respectively, catching the attention of future Team Sky principal Dave Brailsford: "The performance he did, on the equipment he was on, that takes some doing ...
 We always thought he was a bit of a diamond in the rough, who had a huge potential."

-While representing Kenya at the 2006 Road World Championships in the under-23 category in Salzburg, Austria, Froome crashed into an official just after the start of the time trial, causing both men to fall; although neither was injured, he finished in 36th place.
-Froome's appearance at the Worlds came about after he impersonated Kenyan cycling federation president Julius Mwangi by using Mwangi's email account to enter himself into the Championships, in order to add some European racing experience to his CV and boost his chances of obtaining a contract with a professional team.
+While representing Kenya at the 2006 Road World Championships in the under-23 category in Salzburg, Austria, Froome crashed into an official just after the start of the time trial, causing both men to fall, although neither was injured He remounted and finished in 36th place.
+Froome's appearance at the World Championships came about after he impersonated Kenyan cycling federation president Julius Mwangi by using Mwangi's email account to enter himself into the championships, in order to add some European racing experience to his CV and boost his chances of obtaining a contract with a professional team.